texfaq/texfaq.github.io/FAQ-limits.md

 expressions on operators such as `\sum` and `\int` physically above and below the operator.
-In (La)TeX, we write these limit expressions using sub- and superscripts applied to the operator, but they don't always appear in the ''handwritten'' way in TeX's output.
+In (La)TeX, we write these limit expressions using sub- and superscripts applied to the operator, but they don't always appear in the "handwritten" way in TeX's output.

 The reason is, that when an expression appears in non-display maths,